 The incidence of HNC (all anatomical types, including larynx, oral cavity, oropharynx, etc.) in the U.S. was estimated to be approximately 65,630 cases in 2020 (American Society of Clinical Oncology, cancer.net).
 The most rapidly growing type of HNC is OPC.
 The oropharynx is comprised largely of immune tissue and includes the soft palate, the base (rear one third) of the tongue, and the tonsils.
-In the U.S., the incidence of OPC is estimated to be greater than 40,000 cases in 2021.
+In the U.S., the incidence of OPC is estimated to be greater than 40,000 cases in 2023.
 The majority of these OPC patients (approximately 70%) are human papilloma virus positive ("HPV+").
 The incidence of OPC is also increasing in the rest of the world (>30% of HNC), with >50% of all OPC being HPV+.
-While certain types of HNC have been in decline in the U.S., such as laryngeal cancer as a result of a reduction in the smoking population, the total incidence of HNC has been growing steadily primarily due to OPC.
-The increase in OPC is directly associated with increased infection with the human papilloma virus.
-The incidence of HPV+ OPC has outpaced the incidence of HPV- HNC by 4-5-fold over the past decade.
-This trend of HPV+ OPC driving an increase in overall HNC is expected to continue for some time as the relatively recent introduction of a vaccine designed to prevent the transfer and colonization with HPV is only effective if administered prior to infection, and until October 2018, it was only recommended for those under the age of 26 (newer FDA guidelines include those up to age 45).
+While certain types of HNC have been in decline in the U.S., such as laryngeal cancer as a result of a reduction in the smoking population, the total incidence of HPV+ OPC has outpaced the incidence of HPV- HNC by 4-5-fold over the past decade.
+This trend of HPV+ OPC driving an increase in overall HNC is expected to continue for some time as the relatively recent introduction of a vaccine designed to prevent the transfer and colonization with HPV is only effective if administered prior to age 45).
 Even for those under the age of 26 who are eligible for the vaccine, oral HPV infections are predicted to increase due to the lack of adequate use of HPV vaccinations.
 Approximately 50% of eligible females and 33% of eligible males are presently being vaccinated.

 Most OPC is caused by the HPV16 strain, with virus detectable in the tumor.
 More than 3% of adult men and 1% of adult woman have HPV16 detectable in their saliva at any one time.
 The virus is transmitted through sexual contact and CDC estimates 10% of men and 3.6% of women in the U.S. have an active oral HPV infection.
 The latency period for that proportion that do go on to develop HPV+ OPC is 15-20+ years.
-This HPV+ OPC population is expected to be a long-term driver of the incidence of OPC and the resultant SOM associated with what is frequently curative therapy for this serious malignancy.
+This HPV+ OPC population is expected to be a long-term driver of the incidence of OPC, and the resultant SOM associated with what is frequently curative therapy for this serious malignancy.